“If the sun refused to shine, I don’t mind, I don’t mind,

 At that time Peter Sutcliffe, the Yorkshire Ripper had begun to ply his gruesome trade across the other side of town.
 He was busily murdering prostitutes and various women and telling himself that God had made him do it.
-There was paranoia afoot, especially among the young women and the students of Leeds University.
-This was also the era of Irish Republican bombings in England.
-The IRA had carried the terror from Northern Ireland to the English mainland and were exploding bombs in public houses.
-In the months previously, the Guildford Four, the Maguire Seven and the Birmingham Six featured in the news, supposedly captured IRA gangs responsible for various bombing raids in England .These Irish people were subsequently found guilty and served long prison sentences , only to be declared totally innocent of any crime and released many years later.
-The police wanted scalps though, and you only had to be Irish then to merit their attention.
+There was paranoia aplenty afoot, especially among the young women and the students of Leeds University.
+This was also the era of the Irish Republican bombings in England.
+With the idea that one bomb planted in England would have more propaganda effect then forty economic targets back in Ireland, the IRA had carried the terror from Northern Ireland to the English mainland and were now exploding bombs in public houses.
+In the months previously, the Guildford Four, the Maguire Seven and the Birmingham Six featured in the news, supposedly captured IRA gangs responsible for various bombing raids in England .These Irish people were subsequently found guilty and served long prison sentences , only to be declared totally innocent of any crime many years later.
+The police and the politicians wanted scalps though, and you only had to be Irish then to merit their attention.

 “Half-wracked prejudice leaped forth